ocgeek/Voron-2.4-Parts/Kits/Functional Parts Kit B.md

 - Z direct Drives with planetary gearbox
 - Z related motion related parts with Spherical Bearings Mod
 - Tool Head parts based on AB-BN 30, Galileo ClockWork and MGN-12 Mod
-- Functional Skirt parts
+- Skirt parts which are functional
-- Various parts which are functional in nature
+- Various parts which are functional

 In more details please see herafter a list of the parts including also HW parts.